LucasPetka/fastInvest/readme.md

 There is nothing much to install.
 Install the dependencies and start the server.
 And your application will be running.

 ```sh
 $ composer install
 $ php artisan migrate
 $ php artisan serve
 ```
+For .env file there is made .env.example file.
+And write your database info to:
+DB_USERNAME=
+DB_PASSWORD=

 ### Already made data
 If you want to load already made Database to look around.
 There is fast_invest.sql file in main folder, Import it to your database.